Nonequilibrium symmetry-protected topological order: emergence of semilocal Gibbs ensembles: Beyond quasilocal (generalised) Gibbs ensembles

-survives the projection onto the quasilocal algebra (the second one consists of odd powers of $\bs Q_{\mathbbm{Z}_2\text{-sl}}$ and thus contains strings).
-The projected ensemble

-does not maximize the von Neumann entropy~\eqref{eq:vonNeumann} constrained by the pseudolocal charges, making the theory non-canonical~\footnote{Note that the projected ensemble~\eqref{eq:projection_semilocal_ensemble} gives correct predictions for the stationary expectation values of quasilocal operators, as can be seen by mapping it into the $\tau$ representation.}.
+survives the projection onto the quasilocal theory (the second one consists of odd powers of $\bs Q_{\mathbbm{Z}_2\text{-sl}}$ and thus contains strings which do not belong to $\mathfrak{A}_{\rm ql}$).
+The projected ensemble $e^{-\bs Q^+_{\rm ql}}\cosh\bs Q^+_{\mathbbm{Z}_2\text{-sl}}$ does not maximize the von Neumann entropy~\eqref{eq:vonNeumann} constrained by the charges satisfying the pseudolocality conditions~\eqref{eq:condition1},~\eqref{eq:condition2}, and~\ref{cond:pseudo}, on the level of operators, making the theory non-canonical~\footnote{Note that the projected ensemble $e^{-\bs Q^+_{\rm ql}}\cosh\bs Q^+_{\mathbbm{Z}_2\text{-sl}}$ gives correct predictions for the stationary expectation values of quasilocal operators.
+For even quasilocal operators this is evident in the $\tau$ representation.
+In the case of odd quasilocal operators the expectation values vanish, since the projected ensemble is even.}.

 Returning to the problem of defining and classifying nonequilibrium phases after global quenches, the way local observables are represented in a canonical theory constitutes a fundamental distinction, which goes much beyond the differences associated with the multiplicity and the symmetries of the conservation laws.
 It was observed in Ref.~\cite{Cassidy2011Generalized} that the generalised eigenstate thermalisation hypothesis (gETH), according to which all eigenstates with the same local integrals of motion are locally equivalent, could be sufficient to prove that a maximum-entropy ensemble description is possible (the criticism raised in Ref.~\cite{Pozsgay2014Failure} is resolved once pseudolocal integrals of motion are taken into account).
 In non-canonical theories we claim that gETH fails.
-As a matter of fact, the following much weaker assumption fails: in the limit of infinite time the only information retained from the initial state is encoded in the (pseudo)local conserved operators.
+As a matter of fact, the following much weaker assumption fails: in the limit of infinite time the only information retained from the initial state is encoded in the conserved operators satisfying the conditions for pseudolocality of operators, i.e., Eqs.~\eqref{eq:condition1},~\eqref{eq:condition2}, and~\ref{cond:pseudo}.